-COMMON STOCK PURCHASE WARRANT
+COMMON STOCK PURCHASE WARRANT1

-VirnetX Holding Corporation, a Delaware corporation (the "Company"), for value received, hereby certifies that , or its registered assigns (the "Registered Holder"), is entitled, subject to the terms set forth below, to purchase from the Company, at any time after the date hereof and on or before , 2013 (the "Expiration Date") shares of the Company's Common Stock (the "Common Stock") at a per share purchase price equal to dollars (\$) (the "Purchase Price"), as adjusted from time to time pursuant to the provisions of this Warrant.
+VirnetX Holding Corporation, a Delaware corporation (the "Company"), for value received, hereby certifies that , or its registered assigns (the "Registered Holder"), is entitled, subject to the terms set forth below, to purchase from the Company, at any time after the date hereof and on or before , 2010 (the "Expiration Date") shares of the Company's Common Stock (the "Common Stock") at a per share purchase price equal to dollars (\$) (the "Purchase Price"), as adjusted from time to time pursuant to the provisions of this Warrant.
 The shares purchasable upon exercise of this Warrant, as adjusted from time to time pursuant to the provisions of this Warrant.
+The shares purchasable upon exercise of this Warrant, are hereinafter referred to as the "Warrant Stock".